10 Happiness Habits For You, Backed By Positive Psychology

 Psychologists Paul Piff, Pia Dietze, and Dacher Keltner tell us how to find awe in their paper Awe, the Small Self, and Prosocial Behavior:

-Watch Felix Baumgartner jump from a helium balloon floating 39 km (ca. 24 miles) above the earth to set a world record for the highest skydive, and feel awe:
+Felix Baumgartner jumped from a helium balloon floating 39 km (~24 miles) above the Earth to set a world record for the highest skydive – watch it on YouTube and feel awe.

 6. Sleep Well, Sleep Full.